JonSilva/Project-1-Movie-Trailer-Page/README.md

            and open the file entertainment_center.py
         4. From the file entertainment_center.py press F5,
        or press Run > Run Module
-#Steps to run the application provided by Robert Cannon, thanks Bob!.
+#Steps to run the application provided by Robert Cannon, thanks Bob!
 #File - media.py
 #    class Movie
 #    This file used to create the movie blueprint.